 The American College of Surgeons and The Society of Thoracic Surgeons offer an annual scholarship to subsidize attendance and participation in the Executive Leadership Program in Health Policy and Management at Brandeis University.
-The 2016 program is taking place from June 12-16, 2016.
 The award is in the amount of $8,000, to be used toward the cost of tuition, travel, housing, and subsistence during the period of the course.
-Applications must be received by February 1, 2016.
-All applicants will be notified of the outcome of the selection process by March 31, 2016.
+Each year, applications are due February 1.
+All applicants will be notified of the outcome of the selection process by March.

 To view a list of past recipients, please click here.

 General policies covering the granting of the scholarship are: